 However, preservatives can be very dangerous to people sensitive to chemicals.

-Studies have shown preservatives and additives can cause or are linked to:
+Studies have shown preservatives and additives can contribute to symptoms of:

 - Birth defects